yanliu1111/fastapi-crud-app/readme.md

 # FastAPI with CRUD operations

->📌**Learning resource** from [FASTAPI BEYOND CRUD FULL COURSE](https://www.youtube.com/watch?v=TO4aQ3ghFOc&t=30551s&ab_channel=SsaliJonathan), good FASTAPI advanced course👍. adding cloud Neon Postgresql, Redis setting and connect features methods which is different from the course.
+>📌**Learning Resource:** Based on the [FASTAPI BEYOND CRUD FULL COURSE](https://www.youtube.com/watch?v=TO4aQ3ghFOc&t=30551s&ab_channel=SsaliJonathan) — an excellent advanced FastAPI tutorial 👍.
+I extended the course by adding cloud-based Neon PostgreSQL, Redis configuration, and connection features not covered in the original content.

 ### Project purpose